 Many home schooling parents use grocery shopping trips for practical math lessons.
-This book saves time and energy by mapping out "grocery store lessons" for us with reproducible work sheets.
+Grocery Cart Math saves time and energy by mapping out "grocery store lessons" for us with reproducible work sheets.

 We need to take a few minutes to look over lessons before we go to the store and talk about any new ideas that might need to be covered.
 However, most lessons simply apply much of what has been introduced already in math texts.